mail4prashant/stockmarket/README.md

 There are following unit tests.

-StockExchangeServiceTest : This unit test tests IStockExchangeService methods.
+StockExchangeAnalyticsServiceTest : This unit test tests IStockExchangeAnalyticsService methods.

 StockRefDataServiceTest : This unit test tests IStockRefDataService methods.